pmichel16/vba-games/README.md

 # vba-games
 Some mini-games I have made in VBA.
-Run them as a Macro in an Excel sheet.
+Import each module into the sheet to run.